-NB 1: Based on expert experience, fusiform thickening can be categorised into mild/moderate/severe.
-Generally mild 4 - 6 mm, moderate 7 - 10 mm and severe anything above 10 mm.
+Note: there is no clear guidance on the best classification system for tendinopathy 36 .
+Based on expert experience, fusiform thickening can be categorised into mild/moderate/severe.
+Generally mild 4-6 mm, moderate 7-10 mm and severe anything above 10 mm.

-Sample reports for Morton's neuroma/interdigital bursitis
+Referral for Morton's neuroma/interdigital bursitis